There are many articles online about financial lessons to learned from the Star Wars films.

 “No one is immune from failure.
 All have tasted the bitterness of defeat and disappointment.
 A warrior must not dwell on that failure, but must learn from it and continue on”. – Thrawn

 Even when we visualize ourselves not taking any chances and covering all of our bases, failure still occurs.
 No one likes to fail.
 It is a humbling experience.
-Most situations that end in failure are not a total loss.
-Many situations that appear to be a total failure end up being only a short-term loss.
-The paradox of a short-term failure is that it can end up becoming a long term success for those who are wise enough to continue on.
+Most situations that fail are not a total loss.
+Many cases that appear to be a complete failure end up being only a short-term loss.
+The paradox of small failure is that it can become a long-term success for those who are wise enough to continue.

 Failure occurs.
 Don’t dwell on it.
 Analyze it and identify where you made errors.
 Use those errors as the driving force for positive change.

 “One whose path has taken a new turn is often initially disorientated.
 But as time passes, and the path continues steadily in its new direction, there is a tendency to believe that it will remain so forever, with no further turns.” –Thrawn

 Often in life, as well as in finances, things change.
 Our circumstances change, and all of this change affects our finances.
 These economic changes can leave us in a state of confusion or panic and often lead to poor decisions.